 So the next Friday night in the dark of night they went and wrapped the tree in wire screen mesh.
 On Saturday they went and cut the tree down.
 It took a while…the new chain saw wouldn’t work properly so a neighbor came over with his and his front loader (I know, how many neighbors have a front loader?) and helped cut the tree down and load it onto the trailer.

-to the top bar hive which Gabriel had already prepared with wax and syrup to lure them in.
+Then they made a mesh tunnel from the tree to the top bar hive which Gabriel had already prepared with wax and syrup to lure them in.